WongDarren/orchids-garden-v2/README.md

 - [Tailwind CSS](https://tailwindcss.com/) - A utility-first CSS framework for rapid UI development.
 - [ESLint](https://eslint.org/) - A tool for identifying and reporting on patterns found in ECMAScript/JavaScript code.
 - [Prettier](https://prettier.io/) - A code formatter to enforce consistent code style.

-## Getting Started

-To get started with this starter repository, you can simply click the "Use this template" button on GitHub to create a new repository with the same file structure and contents.

 ## Installation